wilkins88/Show-Manager/README.md

-# village-theatre
+# Show Manager

-Repo for work for the Village Theatre Costume Shop
+WIP - Application for managing various aspects of a production.